How to love Church

 The pursuit of holiness, understanding, spirituality and devotion

 Many see holiness as separation.
 They quote 2 Cor 6:17 and preach separation from the world as a form of holiness.
-Let’s face it, the Corinthians to which Paul addressed these comments, existed in a world that was pretty debauched.
+Let’s face it, the Corinthians lived in a world that was pretty debauched.
 It was a world to be separate from with its uncleanness.

 Holiness is not so much about separation.
 It is about being sanctified for a specific purpose.
 Peter says in his first epistle: